matthewcrews/blog/content/blog/2020-12-14-combining-mathematical-planning-with-machine-learning-part-1.md

 ## Next Steps

 We've covered quite a bit of ground in this post.
 We have introduced a new problem, the Food Cart Problem.
 We formulated a simple simulation which allows us to perform some statistical experiments to understand how good our simple heuristic is for packing the Food Cart.
 We also introduced the idea of a Confidence Interval for understanding how good our estimates are.
-Next time we will show how to use Mathematical Programming to find a better plan for packing the Food Cart that achieves a higher expected revenue which is also more reliable.
+Next time we will show how to use Mathematical Planning to find a better plan for packing the Food Cart that achieves a higher expected revenue which is also more reliable.